martyanov/aetcd/README.md

     print(event)
 ```

-## Thanks
+## Acknowledgements

-This project is a fork of amazing work of (python-etcd3)[https://github.com/kragniz/python-etcd3]
+This project is a fork of [etcd3aio](https://github.com/hron/etcd3aio), which itself is a fork
+of [python-etcd3](https://github.com/kragniz/python-etcd3). `python-etcd3` was originally written
+by [kragniz](https://github.com/kragniz). `asyncio` suppport was contributed by [hron](https://github.com/hron)
+and based on the previous work by [gjcarneiro](https://github.com/gjcarneiro).
+Kudos to all the people involved
+in the projects.